-- Modifications and adaptations to furniture, environment, iPad, AAC, and computer to ensure equal access to the curriculum.
+- Modifications and adaptations to furniture, the environment (work, home or school), iPad, AAC, and computer to ensure equal access to the curriculum.

 - Universal Design for Learning (UDL) – Help educators adopt U.D.L. practices through incorporation of various instructional technologies such as interactive whiteboards, literacy software, iPads and Apps, graphic organizers, free websites and resources and others.

 - In-Class follow-up support – As needed, Diana can observe the individual or student in appropriate environments in which the assistive technology will be utilized.
 Strengths, abilities and learning styles of the individual will be considered and built upon.
 Diana can provide staff training and time in the classroom to work with the student and teacher in using the assistive technology solution, matching AT solutions with the student’s academic goals and helping to integrate the new tools into daily curriculum.

 - Other Professional Services – Collaboration and Consultation on Assistive Technology related inquiries, Assistive Technology Assessments, Alternative Text Production, and 508 Compliance for websites and documents.